'I’m Going To Donate It All': 5-Year-Old Sells His Pumpkins To Raise Money For Others

 MINNEAPOLIS (WCCO) – A pumpkin harvest in central Minnesota proves there is plenty of hope for our future.
 WCCO met a young man named Emmitt in Monticello and found his giant gourds are no match for the size of his heart.

-“Here’s a big one,” Emmitt said, pointing to his pumpkins.
-“This is the biggest one.”READ MORE: Juvenile In Custody After Allegedly Shooting Minneapolis School Bus Window With BB Gun
+“Here’s a big one,” Emmitt Cox said, pointing to his pumpkins.
+“This is the biggest one.”READ MORE: Landscapers Encounter Mama Bear And Cubs Under Nisswa Deck

 Like any good country boy, 5-year-old Emmitt is proud of his crops.
 He can even tell you how much one costs to take home.